apiwitp2070/apiwitp2070/README.md

 My name is Apiwit Prasittikarnkul.
 You can call me Yoseph or Yo depend on what you feel more comfortable.

 Junior frontend developer that love to build a simple yet beautiful website for everyone to see.
-I'm currently working on improvement my skills and study Redux.
+I'm currently improving my frontend skills and study Redux.

 :book: Skills